Klaus Böldl

 Klaus Böldl (born 21 February 1964) is a German philologist who specializes in Old Norse studies.
-Böldl was born in Passau and studied Nordic philology, German philology and comparative literature at the universities of Munich and Lund University.
-Böldl received his Ph.D. in philology at Munich in 1999, where he completed his habilitation in 2005.
-Since 2007, Böldl has been Professor of Scandinavian Medieval Studies at the Nordic Institute of the University of Kiel.
+Böldl was born in Passau and studied Nordic philology, German philology and comparative literature at LMU Munich and Lund University.
+Böldl received his Ph.D. in philology at LMU in 1999, where he completed his habilitation in 2005.
+Since 2007, Böldl has been Professor of Scandinavian Medieval Studies at the Nordic Institute of Kiel University.

 Böldl is a member of the Akademie der Wissenschaften und der Literatur.
 He is a recipient of many awards, including the Toucan Prize (1997), the Brothers Grimm Prize of the City of Hanau (2003), the Hermann-Hesse-Literaturpreis (2003) and the Friedrich-Hebbel-Preis (2013).